 - Medical expenses, including hospital fees, surgeries, medications, and physical therapy

 - Your estimated future costs of medical care

 - Pain and suffering

-An Anderson bus accident lawyer from Hammack Law Firm may be able to coordinate all of the legal work in your case.
+An Anderson bus accidents lawyer from Hammack Law Firm can coordinate all of the legal work in your case.

-You can learn more about working with Hammack Law Firm by reading our Google reviews and the testimonials on our site.
+You can learn more about working with Hammack Law Firm by reading our Google reviews and testimonials.
 When you are ready for your free case review with a member of our team, call us at (864) 326-3333.